 Liked

-31:02🎙️ Ruby Bridges was just six years old when she made waves in 1960 by becoming the first African American child to desegregate an all-white elementary school in New Orleans.
+31:02🎙️ Map of historic travels Ruby Bridges was just six years old when she made waves in 1960 by becoming the first African American child to desegregate an all-white elementary school in New Orleans.
 Can you imagine?
 Every morning, she strolled into school with federal marshals by her side, while angry crowds shouted at her.
-It's a wild scene that sounds like something out …
+It's a wild scene that so…

 …